Our first weeklong tour was uneventful because we did some prior planning.

 |

-By the way, we pack the same
+By the way, we pack the same whether planning a three-day

-whether planning a three-day ride or a two-week ride.
-We just do
+ride or a two-week ride.
+We just do more laundry.
+You can purchase more

-you do not have to carry much with you.
+detergent along the way, so you do not have to carry much with you.

 |